 Common causes of gym injury claims

 Most modern gyms are relatively safe places.
-While there will always be some risks involved when using gym equipment, it should be managed by the owners to try and keep everybody safe while at the gym.
+While there will always be some risks involved when using gym equipment, it should be managed by the owners to try and keep everyone safe while at the gym.
 Some examples of incidents that could entitle you to claim following an accident in a gym include:

 - If you are injured because a piece of equipment was faulty or poorly maintained.